codepath/android_guides/Streaming-Youtube-Videos-with-YouTubePlayerView.md

 - **Verify Video is Valid** - When anything is going wrong, first thing to check that the value passed into the `cueVideo` or `loadVideo` methods is a valid Youtube video.
 Be sure **not to pass a null value** into those methods.
 Investigate to make sure that if you take the value given i.e `5xVh-7ywKpE` and then visit this [on youtube](https://www.youtube.com/watch?v=5xVh-7ywKpE) that the video is valid.

-- **NullPointerException During Init** - Make sure that your activity `extends YouTubeBaseActivity`.
+- **NullPointerException During Init** - Make sure that your activity `extends YouTubeBaseActivity` or you are using the `YouTubePlayerFragment`.
 If the activity does not extend that base class then the activity will throw this exception.

 - **Error DeadObjectException:** If you receive the `java.lang.IllegalStateException: android.os.DeadObjectException` exception, you need to open up the "Play Store" and update the Youtube app on the Android device.